koechg2022/Simple-Networking/README.md

 | valid certificate                   | `(certificate != invalid_certificate)`  | `(certificate != invalid_certificate)`  | valid_certificate()       |

-* Create networking exceptions specific to this networking library.
+* A networking exceptions specific to this networking library.
     * All networking exceptions are located within the namespace exceptions.
     * All exceptions are children of the `base_exception` type.
 So any of them can be caught as a `base_exception` reference: